CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc-2/index.md

     f(\text{anything else}) := 0 \\
   \end{array}
   $$
-- [convolution](https://en.wikipedia.org/wiki/Convolution) is a mathematical operation that (in this case) takes as input two distributions, and as output generates a third distribution.
-In this case, we'll use convolution to [calculate the distribution for the sum of two experiments](https://en.wikipedia.org/wiki/Convolution_of_probability_distributions) (e.g., `2d6` = `1d6` + `1d6`).
+- [convolution](https://en.wikipedia.org/wiki/Convolution) is a mathematical operation that takes as input two N-dimensional arrays of numbers, and as output generates a third N-dimensional array.
+In this case, we'll use 1D-convolution to [calculate the distribution for the sum of two experiments](https://en.wikipedia.org/wiki/Convolution_of_probability_distributions) (e.g., `2d6` = `1d6` + `1d6`).

 ## implementing convolution